miekg/mmark.nl/content/post/syntax.md

 * The different list syntaxes have been dropped, use a [Block Level Attribute](#block-level-attributes) to tweak the output.
 * Tasks lists and example lists.
 * Comment detection, i.e. to support `cref`: dropped.
-Comments are copied depending on the flag `renderer.SkipHTML`.
+Comments are copied depending on the output renderer.
 * Parts
 * Extended table syntax.